|

 check_and_skip(';');

-until (l_index>= l_length) or (m_viewstate_string[l_index]= '>');
+until (l_index>= l_lengthor (m_viewstate_string[l_index]= '>');

 l_list:= '';